luhipi/sarvey/docs/processing.rst

 ^^^^^^^^^^^^^^^^^

 In this step, the atmospheric phase screen (APS) is estimated from the displacement time series of the first-order points.
-Afterwards, the APS is interpolated to the location of the second-order points.
 The filtering can be skipped by setting **filtering:skip_filtering** to True.
-However, the step 3 has to be executed as the second-order points are selected during this step.

 - Selecting pixels with no or linear displacement:
     Among the first-order points, the points with no or merely linear displacement are selected (**filtering:use_moving_points**).
     It is assumed that for these points, the phase consists only of atmospheric effect and noise after removing the mean velocity and DEM error.
     Points with a non-linear displacement behaviour are removed by a threshold on the temporal autocorrelation of the displacement time series (**filtering:max_auto_corr**) (Crosetto et al. 2018).
     A regular grid (**filtering:grid_size** in [m]) is applied to select the first-order points with the lowest temporal autocorrelation to reduce the computational complexity during filtering.

+- Estimating the atmospheric phase screen (APS):
+    The estimation of the APS takes place in time-domain and not interferogram-domain to reduce the computational time.
+    The phase contributions are removed from the first-order points which were selected for atmospheric filtering.
+    Their residual time series contains atmospheric phase contributions and noise.
+    As the APS is assumed to be spatially correlated, the residuals of all points are spatially filtered (**filtering:interpolation_method**) independently for each time step.

+- Output of this step
+    - p1_ts_filt.h5
+    - p1_aps.h5
+    - aps_parameters.h5

+Step 4: Densification
+^^^^^^^^^^^^^^^^^^^^^

+In this step, second order points are selected.
+Afterwards, the APS, estimated in step 3, is interpolated to the location of the second-order points.

+Two unwrapping options (**processing:temporal_unwrapping**, also applies to step 2) are implemented and should be chosen based on the characteristics of the displacement (spatial extend, magnitude, temporal behaviour).

 - Selecting second-order points:
     Second-order points are selected based on a temporal coherence threshold (**filtering:coherence_p2**) on the temporal phase coherence computed during step 0.